jpalat/local-llm-setup/readme.md

 Summary & Lessons Learned.
 --------------------------

-With this setup I can reach my private llm setup from anywhere on any device I choose to secure.
-Tailscale makes it easy to connect peer-to-peer wireguard connections for private networking allowing me to access self-hosted models without making them publically available or opening up my network attack surface.
+With this configuration I can reach my private llm setup from anywhere on any device I choose to secure.
+Tailscale makes it easy to connect peer-to-peer wireguard connections for private networking allowing me to access self-hosted models without making them publically available.
 I can now grab and test new models as quickly as I can find them!
-The Mac Mini is tiny, quiet and sips power, at some point I may want to upgrade to a serious GPU system but for now it meets my needs very well (the Nvidia DIGITS announcement has caught my attention!)
-This setup makes it easy for me to understand the difference between different models by testing quickly.
+The Mac Mini is tiny, quiet and sips power, although at some point I may want to upgrade to a serious GPU system but for now it meets my needs very well (the Nvidia DIGITS announcement has caught my attention!)
+Looking forward to testing out more workflows with my private LLM!

 Troubleshooting
 ---------------